-Performance outcomes Acceptable outcomes For accepted development subject to requirements and assessable development Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development potential, with AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length. rural activity including machinery, Siting, where not involving a Dwelling ho use Note-Where for Dwelling house, the setbacks of the Queensland Development Code apply.
-PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State-controlled road; and (b) 10 metres from a boundary to an adjoining lot. privacy and overlooking; air circulation and access to natural breezes; AO2.2 Buildings and structures, where for a
+Performance outcomes Acceptable outcomes For accepted development subject to requirements and assessable development Heig yht ding height takes into consideration and lects the following: the height of existing buildings on adjoining premises; the development potential, with AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
+AO1.2 Buildings and structures associated with a rural activity including machinery, equipment, packing or storage buildings do not exceed 10 metres in height.
+Sitir ng, where not involving a Dwelling hou se Note- -Where for Dwelling house, the setbacks of the Qu eensland Development Code apply. elopment is sited in a manner that siders and respects: the siting and use of adjoining AO2.1 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State- (a) (b) premises; access to sunlight and daylight for the site and adjoining sites; controlled road; and (b) 10 metres from a boundary to an adjoining lot.